 Private instruction in piano, as a secondary instrument, consisting of one half-hour lesson per week.
+Minimum of one hour daily practice is required.
 Course may be taken four (4) times for credit.

-MVP 1210
+MVP 1201

 Applied Music Secondary-Percussion, 1 semester hour, 7.5 lab.
 (Offered as needed)